Our Beloved Fantasy Horses

 Or you could reach out to the writing community.
 There’s been many a time when fellow writers have offered their knowledge and experience on particular subjects to me, and you’ll be surprised how many people have experience of horse riding.

-Your horse lives and breathes, just like your characters.
+Your fantasy horse lives and breathes, just like your characters.
 It tires, grows hungry, thirsty, can get injured—limitations all living creatures possess.
 Disregarding these factors risks damaging the credibility of your tale.

 Horses feature heavily in George RR Martin’s Tales of Dunk and Egg.
 The hedge knight Dunk has a close bond with his mounts.
 As a knight, he relies on them.